NgTuanHung051103/docs/hungnt/UC_LP02_Create_Learning_Path.md

 ## Use Case Details

 ### Primary Actors
-Admin
+Teacher

 ### Secondary Actors
 None

 ### Trigger
-The Admin clicks on the "Create New" button in the Learning Paths Management screen.
+The Teacher clicks on the "Create New" button in the Learning Paths Management screen.

 ### Description
-As an Admin, I want to create a new learning path with basic information (name, description, difficulty, image), so that I can establish a new structured learning sequence for students to follow.
+As an Teacher, I want to create a new learning path with basic information (name, description, difficulty, image), so that I can establish a new structured learning sequence for students to follow.

 ### Preconditions
 - The user must be authenticated with a valid JWT token
-- The user must have Admin role permissions (verified by Auth & Role middleware)
+- The user must have Teacher role permissions (verified by Auth & Role middleware)
 - MinIO service must be accessible for image upload
 - Database must be available and accessible
-- The Admin must be on the Learning Paths Management screen
+- The Teacher must be on the Learning Paths Management screen

 ### Postconditions
 - A new learning path record is created in the database
 - The learning path gets an auto-generated sequence number
 - The uploaded image is stored in MinIO with proper URL
-- Success message (MSG_1) is displayed to the Admin
+- Success message (MSG_1) is displayed to the Teacher
-- The Admin is redirected back to the Learning Paths list or to the items management screen
+- The Teacher is redirected back to the Learning Paths list or to the items management screen
 - The new learning path appears in the learning paths list

 ### Normal Sequence/Flow

-1. **The Admin clicks the "Create New" button on the Learning Paths Management screen.**
+1. **The Teacher clicks the "Create New" button on the Learning Paths Management screen.**
 2. **The system opens a Create Learning Path dialog/form with the following fields:**
    - Name (text input, required)
    - Description (textarea, optional)
    - Difficulty Level (dropdown: 1-5 stars, required)
    - Image Upload (file input, required)

-3. **The Admin enters the learning path name in the Name field.**
+3. **The Teacher enters the learning path name in the Name field.**
 4. **The system validates the name input in real-time (not empty, character limit) - shows (MSG_5) if empty, (MSG_7) if > 255 characters.**

-5. **The Admin enters a description for the learning path (optional).**
+5. **The Teacher enters a description for the learning path (optional).**
 6. **The system validates description length (max 1000 characters) - shows (MSG_8) if exceeded.**

-7. **The Admin selects difficulty level from dropdown (1-5).**
+7. **The Teacher selects difficulty level from dropdown (1-5).**
 8. **The system validates the difficulty selection - shows (MSG_9) if not selected, (MSG_10) if invalid.**

-9. **The Admin uploads an image file for the learning path.**
+9. **The Teacher uploads an image file for the learning path.**
 10. **The system validates the uploaded file - shows (MSG_11) if missing, (MSG_12) if > 5MB, (MSG_13) if invalid format:**
     - File format (JPEG, PNG, GIF, WebP)
     - File size (max 5MB)
     - File integrity

-11. **The Admin clicks "Save" button to create the learning path.**
+11. **The Teacher clicks "Save" button to create the learning path.**
 12. **The system performs comprehensive validation - shows respective error messages if validation fails:**
     - Name is not empty and unique in the system (MSG_5, MSG_6, MSG_7)
     - Difficulty is between 1-5 (MSG_9, MSG_10)